browniecharl/password-challenge/README.md

 ![](./assets/image/screenshotpassword.png)

 ## Purpose
-Create a website that is able generate a random password.
+Create a website that is able to generate a random password.

 ## Built with
 * HTML